Dotfiles

 Setting up

-To initialise my dotfiles on a new machine, I use the following commands to set up a bare git repository:
+To initialise my dotfiles on a new machine, I use the following commands to symlink my dotfiles to the correct locations:

 Neovim